jinkim0517/Clothing-Store/README.md

 - A user of this system would want to change any field of a clothing item.

-- A user of this system would want to view the items in their store inventory, either through specific filtering or sorting.
+- A user of this system would want to view all the items in their store inventory.